CarbonLDP/carbonldp-js-sdk/doc/README.md

 ### <a name="Carbon-NS-RDF-Predicate" />Class Carbon.NS.RDF.Predicate

-> Class that contains predicates defined in the RDF Syntax Specification
+> Class that contains predicates defined in the RDF Syntax Specification.